HillaryKiprono/HillaryKiprono/README.md

 - 👋 Hi, I’m @HillaryKiprono
 - 👀 I’m interested in  Android Application Development
 - 🌱 I’m currently learning PHP for the backend development
-- 💞️ I’m looking to collaborate with other mobile apps developers.
+- 💞️ I’m looking to collaborate with other mobile app developers.
 - 📫 How to reach me on GitHub @HillaryKiprono

 <!---